Email Us Today! contact@umonics.sg

 Look for a Safe and Clean Environment

 A safe and clean environment is essential for any daycare center.
 When visiting a daycare center, pay close attention to the cleanliness of the facility.
-Are the floors clean?
-Are the toys and equipment sanitized regularly?
-Is the environment free from hazards?
 Additionally, you want to make sure that the daycare center has proper safety measures in place.
-Do they have a secure entrance and exit?
-Do they have fire safety equipment and procedures in place?
-Do they have emergency procedures for accidents and injuries?
-A good daycare center will have a clean and safe environment that promotes the health and well-being of your preschooler.

 Check the Meals and Snacks Provided